-Memory cards are used in digital cameras, music players, smartphones, tablets, and even laptops.
-But not all SD cards are created equal— there are different speed classes, physical sizes, and capacities to consider.
+Secure Digital (SD) cards are used in digital cameras, music players, smartphones, tablets, and even laptops.
+But not all SD cards are created equal—you’ll find different speed classes, physical sizes, and capacities to consider.

 Manufacturers use “speed classes” to measure an SD card’s speed.
 The SD Association that defines the SD card standard doesn’t actually define the exact speeds associated with these classes, but they do provide guidelines.

-An SD card’s speed class is identified on the SD card itself.
+An SD card’s speed class is identified on the SD card itself—just look for the logo.
 You’ll also see the speed class on the online store listing or on the card’s packaging when purchasing it.
-For example, in the below photo, the middle SD card is speed class 4, while the two other cards are speed class 6.
+For example, in the below photo, the SD card has markers for speed class 10, UHS speed class 3, and video speed class 30.

 If you see no speed class symbol, you have a class 0 SD card.
 These cards were designed and produced before the speed class rating system was introduced.
 They may be slower than even a class 2 card.

-Different devices use different sizes of SD cards.
-You’ll find standard-size CD cards, miniSD cards, and microSD cards.
+SD cards also come in different sizes.
+You’ll find standard SD cards, miniSD cards, and microSD cards.

-Standard SD cards are the largest, although they’re still very small.
-They measure 32x24x2.1 mm and weigh just two grams.
+Standard SD cards are the largest, although they’re still pretty small.
+They measure 32x24x2.1mm and weigh just two grams.
 Most consumer digital cameras for sale today still use standard SD cards.
-They have the standard “cut corner” design.
+They have the familiar “cut corner” design.

-microSD cards are the smallest size of SD card, measuring 15x11x1 mm and weighing just 0.25 grams.
-These cards are used in most cell phones and smartphones that support SD cards.
+microSD cards are the smallest size of SD card, measuring 15x11x1mm and weighing just 0.25 grams.
+These cards are used in most cell phones, smartphones, and drones that support SD cards.
 They’re also used in many other devices, such as tablets.

 When buying an SD card, you’ll need to buy the right speed class, size, and capacity for your needs.
 Be sure to check what your device supports and consider what speed and capacity you’ll actually need.